 - Children should avoid contact with unwashed or unclothed application sites in men using testosterone gel.

 - Healthcare providers should advise patients to strictly adhere to recommended instructions for use.

 - AndroGel is contraindicated in men with breast cancer or known or suspected prostate cancer, and in women who are or may become pregnant or are breastfeeding, as testosterone may cause fetal harm.

 - Monitor patients with benign prostatic hyperplasia (BPH) treated with androgens due to an increased risk for worsening signs and symptoms of BPH.

 - Patients treated with androgens may be at increased risk for prostate cancer and should be evaluated prior to initiating and during treatment with androgens.
 Monitor prostate specific antigen (PSA) levels periodically.

 - Avoid unintentional exposure of women or children to AndroGel.
-Secondary exposure to testosterone can produce signs of virilization and should be brought to the attention of the healthcare provider.
+Secondary exposure to testosterone can produce signs of virilization.
 Exposure of a pregnant woman to AndroGel may result in potential hazard to the fetus.
 AndroGel should be promptly discontinued until the cause of virilization is identified.